macintux/riak-application-guide/modeling.md

 (@small) Take small bites.

-    Your parents were right.
+    Remember your parents' advice over dinner?
+They were right.

-    When creating objects *that will be updated later*, constrain their scope and keep the number of distinct elements to a small number, ideally just 1.
+    When creating objects *that will be updated later*, constrain their scope and keep the number of contained elements to a small number, ideally just 1.
 We'll talk more about why when we discuss conflict resolution.

 (@indexes) Create your own indexes.

+    Riak offers metadata-driven indexes for values, but these face scaling challenges: in order to identify all objects for a given index value, roughly $\frac{1}{3}$rd of the cluster must be contacted.

+    For many use cases, creating your own indexes is straightforward and much faster/more scalable, since you'll be managing and retrieving a single object.

+    See [Conflict resolution] for more discussion of this.

 (@immutable) Embrace immutability.

-* segregate mutable from non-mutable data (ties back to small data objects)
-* much big data comes from events, and events are by definition immutable
-* datomic
+    As we discussed in [Mutability], immutable data offers a way out of some of the challenges of running a high volume, high velocity data store.

+    If possible, segregate mutable from non-mutable data, ideally using different buckets for [request tuning][Request tuning].

+    Because keys are only unique within a bucket, the same unique identifier can be used in different buckets to represent different information about the same entity (e.g., a customer address might be in an `address` bucket with the customer id as its key).

+    [Datomic](http://www.datomic.com) is a unique data storage system that leverages immutability for all data, with Riak commonly used as a backend data store.
+It treats any data item in its system as a "fact," to be potentially superseded by later facts but never updated.

 <!-- Think about a chapter break here -->
 ## ORM